mchlbrnhrd/mbArduinoExamples/README.md

 # mbArduinoExamples
 Example scetches for arduino microcontroller from real projects.
+Therefore practical examples for Arduino Uno, Arduino Nano, Arduino Nano Every, Arduino Yún and also other microconrollers like ESP8266 (NodeMCU) or ESP32.

 ## EEPROM
 scetch: **eeprom/eeprom.ino**